Q&A about compact powered subwoofers

 Where can i find out more about underseat subwoofers?

 You could start off by watching a Crutchfield video: How to install a powered subwoofer.
 Or you could skip to the fun part and look over our entire selection of compact powered subwoofers.
-And when you want to talk to an expert like Cam of any of our other advisors, you can contact us by phone, chat, or email.
+And when you want to talk to an expert like Cam of any of our other advisors, you can contact us by phone or chat.